نوع مقاله : مقاله پژوهشی

 چکیده [English]

-1. Introduction
+Introduction

 This study investigates how discrepancies between unaudited and audited financial statements—specifically, changes in net income following the audit process—influence the credibility assessments of investors with varying levels of investment experience.
-According to the executive bylaws of the Tehran Stock Exchnge (since 2007), listed companies are mandated to disclose unaudited annual financial statements within 60 days of their fiscal year-end.
-However, the release of audited statements can be delayed until up to 110 days after the year-end.
+According to the executive bylaws of the Tehran Stock Exchange (since 2007), listed companies are mandated to disclose unaudited annual financial statements within 60 days of their fiscal year-end.
+However, the release of audited statements can be delayed until 110 days after the year-end.
 This dual-disclosure framework creates a unique informational environment.
 The early release of unaudited statements enhances transparency and mitigates information asymmetry by providing stakeholders with preliminary financial data.
 Conversely, the subsequent audited version offers a more reliable representation of the company's financial status.
 While this process aims to ensure a continuous information flow to the market, the existence of material differences between the two versions can pose significant challenges for investors.
-This research focuses on how these post-audit income changes affect investors' perceptions of the credibility of three pillars of financial reporting: company management, the independent auditor, and the audited financial statement.
+This research focuses on how these post-audit income changes affect investors' perceptions of the credibility of three pillars of financial reporting: company management, the independent auditor, and the audited financial statements.
 Understanding these dynamics is crucial for evaluating the effectiveness of current disclosure policies and for developing measures to enhance market efficiency and protect investor interests.

-2. Literature Review
+Literature Review

 This research is grounded in the tension between rational-assurance theory and cognitive psychology.
 The rational perspective posits that audited financial statements inherently possess higher credibility than unaudited versions, and thus, post-audit adjustments should not diminish their perceived credibility (Hodge, 2001; Libby, 1979; Mercer, 2004).
-Conversely, cognitive psychology, through the lens of negativity bias, predicts that investors weight negative information more heavily, meaning a post-audit earnings decrease could damage the credibility of the final financial statements (Baumeister et al., 2001; Pratto & John, 1991).
+Conversely, cognitive psychology, through the lens of negativity bias, predicts that investors weigh negative information more heavily, meaning that a post-audit earnings decrease could damage the credibility of the final financial statements (Baumeister et al., 2001; Pratto & John, 1991).
 This effect is compounded by investors' tendency to integrate audited and unaudited information (Hodge, 2001).
-A key moderating factor is investor investment experience.
+A key moderating factor is investor experience.
 Experienced investors, shaped by adaptive market learning (Lo, 2004), typically develop a better ability to control emotional reactions to negative news (Gervais & Odean, 2001).
 Novice investors, however, are more susceptible to cognitive biases.
-Furthermore, self-serving attribution theory (Heider, 1958) explains how investors assign blame: novices are more likely to attribute negative outcomes (like an earnings decrease) externally to management or the auditor, while experienced investors may make more internal attributions (Gervais & Odean, 2001; Dhar & Zhu, 2006).
+Furthermore, the self-serving attribution theory (Heider, 1958) explains how investors assign blame: novices are more likely to attribute negative outcomes (like an earnings decrease) externally to management or the auditor, while experienced investors may make more internal attributions (Gervais & Odean, 2001; Dhar & Zhu, 2006).
 Based on this framework, the study tests the following hypotheses:

 H1: A decrease in post-audit net income reduces the credibility of audited financial statements more for novice investors than for experienced investors.